The School Counselor and Virtual School Counseling

 ASCA Position

-School counselors working in a virtual setting provide a school counseling program through the use of technology and distance (virtual/online/e-learning) counseling with the same standards and adherence to ethics as school counselors working in traditional school settings.
-School counselors work collaboratively with all stakeholders to ensure equity, access and success of all students whether virtual school counseling is offered synchronously or asynchronouslyThe Rationale
+School counselors working in a virtual setting provide a school counseling program with the same standards and adherence to ethics as school counselors in an in-person setting.
+In virtual environments, school counselors work collaboratively with school, family and community partners to ensure equity and access to opportunities that positively affect students’ academic, career and social/emotional development.The Rationale

 - Being medically unable to attend a physical school

-- Preferring a smaller environment, smaller class size or being able to be on their own
+- Preferring a smaller class size or independent learning environment

-- Dealing with bullying in a traditional school setting
+- Experiencing bullying or other traumatic experiences in a traditional school setting

-- Developing asynchronously, such as being gifted in some courses and behind in others
+- Developing asynchronously, such as being accelerated in some courses and below grade level in others

 - Participating in athletics or performing arts at the professional level

-- Adhere to the same ethical guidelines in a virtual setting as school counselors in a face-to-face setting
+School counselors working with students in a virtual/distance/hybrid school counseling setting:- Adhere to the same ethical guidelines as school counselors in an in-person setting

-- Recognize and acknowledge the challenges and limitations of virtual school counseling
+- Recognize, acknowledge and problem-solve the challenges and limitations of virtual/distance/hybrid school counseling

-- Recognize and mitigate the limitation of virtual school counselor confidentiality, which may include unintended viewers or recipients
+- Recognize and mitigate the limitation of confidentiality within virtual/distance/hybrid school counseling, which may include unintended viewers or recipients

-- Inform both the student and parent/guardian of the benefits and limitations of virtual counseling
+- Inform both the student and families of the benefits and limitations of virtual/distance/hybrid school counseling

-- Educate students on how to participate in the electronic school counseling relationship to minimize and prevent potential misunderstandings that could occur due to lack of verbal cues and inability to read body language or other visual cues that provide contextual meaning to the school counseling process and school counseling relationship
+- Educate students on how to participate in the virtual school counseling relationship to minimize and prevent potential misunderstandings that could occur due to lack of verbal cues and inability to read body language or other visual cues that provide contextual meaning to the process and relationship

 Summary